BrazenCloud/Actions/README.md

 ## Deploying an Action to Runway

-To understand how to deploy Actions from a Git repository into BrazenCloud, see our [CI/CD Guide](https://docs.runway.host/runway-documentation/action-developer-guides/cicd)
+To understand how to deploy Actions from a Git repository into BrazenCloud, see our [CI/CD Guide](https://docs.runway.host/runway-documentation/action-developer-guides/cicd) or, if you are feeling adventurous, feel free to look at our [GitHub workflow definitions here on Github](.github/workflows/).

 ## Action Table of Contents
 <!-- region Generated -->